 - After the installation is done at the customer site, labor and expense charges are entered into ServiceMax for the respective work order.

 - Information is brought into Oracle EBS to create a sales order for the invoices and labor charges.

 - The engineer enters into the work order the parts used during the installation and then completes the work order.

 - This information is also brought into Oracle EBS to perform a back order for any unused parts and to close the order line.

 - To sync the prices of the parts in Oracle EBS and ServiceMax there is an interface that runs daily and sends over any parts that were recently added or underwent a price change.

 ennVee built four interfaces to provide the following functionalities:

 Interface 1 — Outbound from Oracle EBS (to extract the parts and pricing information to be sent to ServiceMax).
 Data will be extracted from Oracle EBS into a .CSV file, which will be sent to an inbound ServiceMax server via FTP.

 Interface 2 — Outbound from Oracle EBS.
-Whenever a service request is raised for installation of parts, a sales order is created in Oracle EBS.
-This order will have customer information, work order number, parts (items number), quantity, price, engineer bin location, shipped quantity, picked quantity, etc. All of this information is extracted and sent to ServiceMax via .CSV file.
+Whenever a service request is raised for the installation of parts, a sales order is created in Oracle EBS.
+This order will have customer information, work order number, parts (item number), quantity, price, engineer bin location, shipped quantity, picked quantity, etc. All of this information is extracted and sent to ServiceMax via .CSV file.

 Interface 3 — Inbound to Oracle EBS.
 An Order for Labor charge will be entered in ServiceMax and sent to Oracle EBS for a sales order creation.
 After, a sales order for the labor/service charges will be created in Oracle EBS and invoice-ready.